Lucky Friday

 Hecla is an industry leader in adopting the latest technologies to enhance the health and safety of our employees, improve environmental performance, and maximize mine-operating efficiency and productivity.

+One example of innovation at Lucky Friday is the Underhand Closed Bench (UCB) method for underground mining to achieve better control of fault-slip seismic events that often occur in deep, high-stress, narrow-vein mining.
 This method has been shown to successfully control the timing in which mine induced seismic energy is released.
 In comparison to the previous cut and fill technique, the UCB has eliminated prolonged seismic delays for miners to re-enter working places, reduced repair of areas damaged by seismic events, and improved productive mining time.

 Learn more about UCB